-Every June, some of the top stars from both overseas and the college ranks have their dreams come true when they're taken in the NBA Draft.
+Every June, some of the top stars from both overseas and the college ranks have their dreams come true when they’re taken in the NBA Draft.
 And each fall, the pressure is on their shoulders to live up to the hype during their rookie campaigns.
+The odds for the NBA Rookie of the Year 2022 were last updated on October 14, 2021:

 But, which stars have exceeded expectations in their first years in the NBA?
 Guys like Allen Iverson, Kevin Durant, LeBron James, Kyrie Irving and many more wasted zero time announcing their arrival to the league.

-Looking ahead to the future, which star will follow in those massive footsteps this season and be the best young NBA player, while boosting their team's NBA betting odds?
+Looking ahead to the future, which star will follow in those massive footsteps this season and be the best young NBA player while boosting their team’s NBA betting odds?
 We take a look at some of the top contenders for who will be the NBA Rookie of the Year in this piece.

 In last spring's 2020 NBA Draft, star Duke freshman Zion Williams went No. 1 overall in the least surprising decision anyone could have predicted for the New Orleans Pelicans.